How Much Does a Website Cost in 2026?

 Option 2: WordPress + Premium Theme ($100 - $500 + Hosting)

-WordPress powers about 40% of the internet.
+WordPress powers about 43% of all websites (W3Techs, 2024).
 You buy a theme ($50-$200), install it on hosting ($5-$30/month), and customize it.

 What you get: